Proclamation Goods — The Only Pans You Need? Plus A Food Gal Giveaway

 The first thing you notice when you pick them up is their heft.
 These are heavy-duty pans with a streamlined design.
 The pot is made of gleaming stainless steel, and the skillet comes in either stainless steel or carbon steel.
 I was kindly sent one of each, and I will say you will surely get an arm workout wielding the carbon steel one, which is much weightier like cast-iron.

 There are no coatings on these pans so while they are billed as low-stick, they are definitely not non-stick.
 I cooked a salmon fillet in the carbon steel, skin-side down.
 When it came time to flip it over, though, the skin stuck to the pan in several spots.
 So it’s not as nonstick as a ceramic-coated Circulon pan or a Teflon pan, the coating of which, though, can start to break down after awhile.
-As such, be sure to use a decent amount of oil in the Proclamation pans so foods release more easily.
+But the founders say that like other cast-iron pans, this one, which comes pre-seasoned, will develop a more slippery surface the more you use it over time.
+For your first few attempts, though, be sure to use a decent amount of oil so foods release more easily.

 I fared better when I sauteed some chopped chard in the skillet, experiencing no sticking issues.
 I appreciated the depth of the skillet, which made it easy to stir-fry a generous amount of veggies without worry of them flying out of the pan.